basilhendroff/truenas-iocage-wordpress/README.md

 Once you've downloaded the script and prepared the configuration file, run this script `script wordpress.log ./wordpress-jail.sh`.
 The script will run for several minutes.
 When it finishes, your jail will be created, and WordPress will be installed with all its dependencies.
 Next, complete the post-installation tasks.

 ### Post-Installation Tasks
 Refer to post-installation instructions at https://github.com/basilhendroff/freenas-iocage-wordpress/blob/master/POST-INSTALL.md.
-Alternatively, if you prefer visual cues,  refer to https://blog.udance.com.au/2020/09/19/wordpress-script-post-installation-tasks/.
+Alternatively, if you prefer visual cues,  refer to the blog post [WordPress Script: Post-Installation Tasks](https://blog.udance.com.au/2020/09/19/wordpress-script-post-installation-tasks/).

 ## Support and Discussion
 There are self-help resources for WordPress at https://wordpress.org/support/ and support for WordPress, it's themes and plugins in the WordPress support forums at https://wordpress.org/support/forums/.